mikifi/mikifi-nginx-letsencrypt/README.md

 # How to use it #

-One way to use this nginx reverse proxy Docker image is combine it with the letsencrypt image and your backend service image using docker-compose.
+One way to use this nginx reverse proxy Docker image is to combine it with the letsencrypt image and your backend service image using docker-compose.

 ## Docker Compose ##